-In the end, it is all about customer experience which relates to how customers perceive the full scope of their interactions with your brand, and according to Huffington Post 70% of companies that deliver outstanding customer experience rely strongly on customer feedback.
+In the end, it is all about customer experience, which relates to how customers perceive the full scope of their interactions with your brand.
+According to Huffington Post, 70% of companies that deliver outstanding customer experience rely strongly on customer feedback.

 Pop-ups for Start-ups

-Sometimes an idea simply pops up, followed by a strong conviction that you’re on to something.
-In 2016, this happened to Amrita Singh, Lindsday Agnew and Jo Lusted, who were inspired during a holiday to San Francisco to test out a business about toast.
-Noticing a unique food trend in California, offered by toast cafes, the friends began to fantasize about trying out a similar concept in Toronto.
+Sometimes an idea pops up, followed by a strong conviction that you’re on to something.
+In 2016, this happened to Amrita Singh, Lindsay Agnew and Jo Lusted, who were inspired to visit San Francisco to test a business about toast during a holiday.
+Noticing a unique food trend in California offered by toast cafes, the friends began to fantasize about trying out a similar concept in Toronto.

 Unable and too unsure to rent a permanent storefront, they opened a small weekend-only pop-up store, aptly named TOAST, for a couple of weeks in the waiting room of a dermatology clinic.
 Drawing heavily on social media, they were able to attract customers, test the market, get feedback and improve their products on the spot.

-A similar start-up story is told by the small brewery Hopper Bräu, based in Hamburg.
-Prior to entering the market confidently with their brand of beers, they ran a pop-up store for four months in the ‘Rindermarkthalle St. Pauli’.
+The small brewery Hopper Bräu, based in Hamburg, tells a similar start-up story.
+Before entering the market confidently with their brand of beers, they ran a pop-up store for four months in the ‘Rindermarkthalle St. Pauli’.
 Initially serving two experimental beers, founder Lars was excited to learn from customer feedback, directly interact with potential customers and find out whether his enthusiasm was shared by others.
-The launch party was attended by over 200 people and within 6 weeks the first ration was completely sold out and in need to be replenished.
+The launch party was attended by over 200 people, and within 6 weeks, the first ration was completely sold out and needed to be replenished.

 Keeping the conversation going